MuzammilC/MuzammilC/README.md

 My name is Muzammil Chunawala.

-I'm a second-year at UBC who is extremely passionate about learning new skills and growing in various areas.
+I'm a third-year student at UBC who is extremely passionate about learning new skills and growing in various areas.
 My interests include Data Science, Object-Oriented Programming, and overall working on projects that have an impact.
 My primary goal, for now, is to learn and experience as much as I can while making some amazing connections along the journey.

 <!--
 **MuzammilC/MuzammilC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.